Protect you and your family with meth residue testing

-As a tenant, if you suspect that your rental property is contaminated, it is reasonable to have the property tested and see if the levels of residue could be risky to your health.
+As a tenant, if you suspect that your rental property is contaminated, it is reasonable to have the property tested to see if the levels of residue could be a risk to your health.

 Likewise, if you are experiencing unexplained health issues, a meth test in your rental property could identify the cause of your ill health.

 When looking to buy a new home, you will conduct a pre-purchase building inspection.
-More prudent home buyers will also consider meth testing.
+Prudent home buyers will also consider meth testing.

-A meth contamination could be utterly devastating both in terms of the health of occupants but also the financial situation of the owner.
+Meth contamination could be utterly devastating both in terms of the health of occupants and also the financial situation of the owner.